Devsider/addimat-kellnerschloss-RE/README.md

 I Reverse-Engineered the Working Priciple of the ["Addimat Kellnerschlösser"](https://direct.karley.de/kellnerschloss/addimat_kellnerschloss_usb_2_schwarz_mit_05m_kabel) used in Restaurants.

 The Original Device costs around 130€.
-I thorught that they can't be that expensive to make.
+I thought that they can't be that expensive to make.
 5€ Later i made one myself.

 ## Original Device
 The original set is a "Key" - a stick with 2 contacts and a reading device which plugs in via USB.